 Who is believing lies?
 Evolution is probably the greatest deception of our time (see above).
 Molecules became molecular biologists?
 Really?
 Again, I wonder if you really read the article.

 All beliefs require faith, including yours.
-The point of the article is that atheists have incredible faith in nothing
+The point of the article is that atheists have incredible faith in nothing to achieve miracles.

 Jon C., United States, 21 April 2016